Spatelmiller/riot-demo/README.md

 # League of Legends Player Lookup

 A full-stack application for looking up League of Legends players using the Riot Games API.
-Features a secure backend API and a modern React frontend.
+Features a secure backend API and a clean, modern frontend.

 ## 🚀 Features